ProjectSidewalk/sidewalk-tagger-ai/README.md

 3. Run all cells in the notebook to train the model.

-4. The best model will be saved based on validation accuracy.
+4. The best model will be saved based on training accuracy and loss.

 ## Customization